demisto/content/Packs/CloudIncidentResponse/README.md

 # Cloud Incident Response

-**Short Description:** This content Pack helps you automate collection, investigation, and remediation of incidents related to cloud infrastructure activities in AWS, Azure, and GCP.
+This content Pack helps you automate collection, investigation, and remediation of incidents related to cloud infrastructure activities in AWS, Azure, and GCP.

 **Pack Description:**